GISAM/gisam.github.io/README.md

 *June 2018 – Present*

 - Developed and implemented a new enterprise-wide mapping system for the council.
+  - Identified problems with the current system and engaged with users to understand their business requirements.
+  - Created a system design to meet user needs and allow opportunities for improvement and growth.
+  - Installed and configured software, troubleshooted technical issues, and ensured that the system is running smoothly and efficiently.
+  - Migrated all data and users to the new system and provided technical documentation, support, and training when required.
-- Created web apps and dashboards using ArcGIS Web AppBuilder/ArcGIS Experience builder.
+- Created web apps and dashboards (ArcGIS Web AppBuilder/ArcGIS Experience builder).
+- Created mobile data capture and editing solutions (Esri Field Apps/Survey123).
 - Managed ETL data pipelines with FME and ArcPy.
 - Automated administrative tasks within the ArcGIS Online environment using ArcGIS API for Python.

-### **Freelance GIS Consultant**
-*Remote*
+- Liaised with 3rd party organizations that supply or receive corporate or GIS data from the council.
+- Acted as a subject matter expert to colleagues across the council on GIS, data management, and reporting.

+### **Various (Occasional freelancer while traveling)**
+*GIS Consultant | Remote*
 *May 2017 – February 2018*

-- Earned "High Rated" status on Upwork for consistently delivering high-quality work.
+- Earned "High Rated" status on Upwork by consistently providing high-quality work ([Upwork Profile](https://www.upwork.com/freelancers/~01501ca2544fc482e2)).
-- Developed client relationships and delivered GIS solutions without supervision.
+- Wrote and submitted proposals, attended interviews, and meetings remotely via Skype.
+- Garnered leads and developed relationships with clients.
+- Acted independently without supervision, using initiative and organizational skills to ensure client deadlines were met within agreed timeframes.

 ### **AECOM**
 *GIS Consultant | Basingstoke, Hampshire*
 *June 2015 – May 2017*

-- Provided GIS support for clients in energy, utilities, urban planning, and ecology sectors.
+- Provided GIS support and expertise to clients in various industries, such as energy, utilities, urban planning, and ecology.
+- Produced cartographic output for reports (ArcMap/ArcGIS Pro), undertook spatial analysis, and verified, cleansed, converted, and redistributed data.
-- Created bespoke tools using ESRI Model Builder and Python to automate workflows.
+- Created bespoke tools using ESRI Model Builder and Python to automate geospatial workflows and improve data integrity.
+- Utilized GIS and its application to support business decisions in a client-facing environment.
+Accurately interpreted the needs and goals of clients to deliver solutions that are effective, focused, and on target.

 ### **Sciemus**
 *GIS/SQL Engineer | Farnborough, Hampshire*
 *June 2014 – March 2015*

 - Maintained Web-GIS property risk assessment application for the insurance industry.
+Worked in a client-facing multi-disciplined team and gathered requirements for GIS services.
-- Administered GIS databases and published map services with ArcGIS Server.
+- Updated datasets and published map services with ArcGIS Server.
+- Performed GIS database maintenance and administration using SQL Server.
+- Responded to and resolved client support calls via telephone and email.
+- Administered user accounts and client access to various datasets based on their contractual obligations.
+- Prepared technical procedures and GIS standards documentation.

 ### **EGS Earth Science and Surveying**
 *GIS Analyst | Bordon, Hampshire*
-*January 2014 – June 2014*
+*January 2014 – June 2014 (Contract)*

-- Responsible for GIS data management and map/chart production.
+- Responsible for GIS data used by the company and the production of maps and charts.
+- Performed data analysis and visualization on geophysical data collected by EGS survey vessels.
-- Developed geoprocessing methods using Python scripts.
+- Developed geo-processing methods by creating Python scripts to aid data management procedures and spatial analysis.
+- Prepared GIS deliverables for multiple clients, maintaining data integrity and working within financial penalty deadlines.

 ### **DONG Energy**
 *GIS Analyst | Victoria, London*
-*February 2013 – June 2013*
+*February 2013 – June 2013 (Contract)*

-- Supported the GIS team on wind farm projects, creating maps and performing spatial analysis.
+- Assisted the GIS team in all tasks relating to wind farm projects within the company.
+- Created a large volume of maps and performed analysis for environmental impact assessments.
+- Updated and maintained UK-wide datasets, ensuring metadata and copyright information were accurate and up to date.

 ---